liveahero-wiki/liveahero-wiki.github.io/_charas/flamier.md

 There are many substances that do not even burn in the first place.

-That's why to pursue her astounding ideals, she dedicate herself to the research of combustible substance everyday.
+That's why to pursue her astounding ideals, she dedicate herself to the research of combustible substances everyday.

 Her unusual obsession with fire is probably second to none.
 {% endcapture %}